darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

         visit_IfExp = visit_If

-(This design is not inevitable.
+This design is not inevitable.
 Notice that the example's `JUMP_FORWARD` argument is encoded as 3, when the target's at index
 15: 3 means the distance, taken from the instruction right after the jump (at index 12), to the target.
 Encoded this way, it's a 'relative' jump.

 Since for `if`-`else` the target always follows the jump, if we emitted code in last-to-first order we'd know the target's distance at the time we emit the jump instruction.
 If all jump instructions were encoded this way, we could always encode the targets as we go along: just as the bytecode for a compound function call is the concatenation of the bytecode for its parts, so we'd make the bytecode for a compound statement by joining that of its parts.

-Sadly for this dream, `POP_JUMP_IF_FALSE` here encodes its target as the absolute address
-12. I don't know why the instructions take different encodings.
-I considered designing this more like a 'linker' than an assembler, but decided to stick near CPython's design: it makes surprises less likely.)
+Sadly for this dream, `POP_JUMP_IF_FALSE` here encodes its target as the absolute address 12.
+(Why?)
+We could consider designing this more like a 'linker' than an assembler, but it is safer to stick near CPython's

-(If-expressions and if-statements can share the same visit method because `t.body` is an expression node when `t` is an if-expression, or a list of statement nodes when `t` is an if-statement, and `self()` can take either.)
+design: it makes surprises less likely.

 ### We analyze assembly code